gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/amdgpu.md

 ## Selecting the right driver {#selecting_the_right_driver}

-Depending on the card you have, find the right driver in [Xorg#AMD](Xorg#AMD "wikilink").
+Identify your hardware and find the right driver by reading [Graphics processing unit#Installation](Graphics_processing_unit#Installation "wikilink").
 This driver supports [Southern Islands](https://www.x.org/wiki/RadeonFeature/) (GCN 1, released in 2012) cards and later.
 AMD has no plans to support pre-GCN GPUs.